KPS 9566: Lead byte

 This chart details the overall layout of the main plane of the KPS 9566 character set by lead byte.
-For lead bytes used for characters other than composed Chosŏn'gŭl syllables or Hanja, links are provided to charts on this page listing the characters encoded under that lead byte.
+For lead bytes used for characters other than composed Hangul syllables or Hanja, links are provided to charts on this page listing the characters encoded under that lead byte.
 For lead bytes used for Hanja, links are provided to the appropriate section of Wiktionary's Hanja index.

 Where two hexadecimal numbers are given, the value below 0x7F is used in a 7-bit encoding, (Note: For instance, the headings of the ISO-IR-202 chart show 7-bit binary codes, as well as kuten/hang-yol codes, for the characters).) and the larger value (between 0xA1 and 0xFE) is used in an 8-bit EUC-style encoding.
 The extended UHC-style 8-bit encodings defined by the 2003 edition onwards likewise use the larger byte values, between 0xA1 and 0xFE inclusive, for the main ISO-IR-202-based plane.